DOWNLOAD THE NEW TWINIVERSITY APP!

 Keep a bouncer, Boppy or Pack ‘n Play near the diaper changing area so that you will have a place to easily put one twin while you change the other’s diaper.
 Make sure to keep toys nearby so that you can easily entertain the waiting baby.

-6. Use a reflux wedge
+6. Use a Reflux Wedge

 If your babies suffer from reflux, try putting a wedge on top of the changing pad to elevate their head.
 You may have to cut an existing wedge in half, since it’s hard to find ones made specifically for diaper changing areas.
 Elevating the baby’s head will help make them more comfortable and may reduce their reflux symptoms.
 Consider reading Managing Your Babies Reflux without Medicine.